This Is The Secret To The Success Of Everyone’s New Favorite Sex Therapist

 “We look for diversity of story, of issues, of class, of background, of nationality, of language—to cover a broad spectrum of human experience,” she says.
 Some will stay together, some will separate.
 She doesn’t promise everyone’s problems are fixable.

-Jesse Baker, vice president of original content development at Audible and an executive producer of Where Do We Begin, originally assumed listeners would be drawn to the voyeuristic element of the show.
+Jesse Baker, vice president of original content development at Audible and an executive producer of Where Should We Begin, originally assumed listeners would be drawn to the voyeuristic element of the show.
 But fans say the appeal lies in the listeners’ connection not only with the faceless characters, but Perel as well.

 “It might start off [as a voyeuristic experience] but 10 minutes in, you’re thinking ‘Esther is talking to me.
 I do that, my partner does that, my relationship with my mom is just like that.'”